A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Multi-Agent Influence Diagrams and Relevance Graphs in Implementation

-Figure~\ref{fig:preintervention-exp-one-shot} illustrates the MAID structures representing our implemented Pre-Strategy Intervention for one-shot decision-making in both simultaneous and sequential moves.
-These diagrams illustrate how the pre-decision node ($D_{pre}$) and the guidance signal/additional desired outcome variable ($Z$) (represented as an intrinsic reward) directly inform the targeted agent's decision ($D_h$).
-Furthermore, an edge from a variable representing the additional desired outcome $Z$ to agent's utility node $U_h$ indicates that the agent's utility now explicitly incorporates this additional desired outcome.
+Figure~\ref{fig:preintervention-markov-exp-simultaneous} illustrates the MAID structures and its implementation for applying Pre-Strategy Intervention for sequential decision making with simultaneous moves.
+Similarly, Figure~\ref{fig:preintervention-markov-exp-sequential} shows these for sequential-move scenarios.
+These diagrams illustrate how the pre-decision variable ($D^t_{pre}$) and an additional desired outcome variable ($Z^t$) (represented as an intrinsic reward) directly inform the targeted agent's decision ($D^t_h$) at each relevant timestep.
+Furthermore, an edge from a variable representing the additional desired outcome $Z^t$ to the targeted agent's individual utility variable $U^t_{h}$ indicates that it can observe the reachability of the additional desired outcome during learning.